How Much Compensation Can I Claim For A Taxi Accident?

 If you’ve been injured in a taxi crash, as a motorist, passenger or other type of road user, you may wish to know whether you could claim compensation.

-Road users owe one another a duty of care to use the roads in a manner that avoids causing harm to themselves or others.
-Furthermore, they must adhere to the rules and regulations found in the Road Traffic Act 1988 and the Highway Code.
+Road users owe one another a duty of care to use the roads in a manner that prevents others or themselves from becoming harmed.
+Furthermore, they must follow the rules and regulations found in the Road Traffic Act 1988 and the Highway Code.

 To be eligible to make a personal injury claim for a road traffic accident, you must be able to prove: